Ground sloth: Scelidotheriidae

 The ground sloth family Scelidotheriidae was demoted in 1995 to the subfamily Scelidotheriinae within Mylodontidae.
 Based on collagen sequence data showing that its members are more distant from other mylodontids than Choloepodidae, it was elevated back to full family status in 2019.
 Together with Mylodontidae, the enigmatic Pseudoprepotherium and two-toed sloths, the scelidotheriids form the superfamily Mylodontoidea.
 Chubutherium is an ancestral and very plesiomorphic member of this subfamily and does not belong to the main group of closely related genera, which include Scelidotherium and Catonyx.

-Orophodontidae

-The formerly recognized ground sloth family Orophodontidae constitutes a rather small but quite distinct group.
-They have been classified as a distinct mylodontan superfamily Orophodontoidea, the sister taxon to the Mylodontoidea.
-The taxon is now often disused with genus members reassigned to Megalonychidae and Mylodontidae.

 Phylogeny

-The following sloth family phylogenetic tree is based on collagen and mitochondrial DNA sequence data (see Fig. 4 of Presslee et al., 2019).
+The following sloth family phylogenetic tree is based on collagen and mitochondrial DNA sequence data (see Fig. 4 of Presslee et al.., 2019).

-Biology

-Sloths that had longer snouts are presumed to have had greater olfactory acuity, but appear to have also had less binocular vision and poorer ability to localize sounds.
-A number of extinct sloth species are thought to have had hearing abilities optimized for low frequencies, perhaps related to use of infrasound for communication.

-A 2021 study on isotope proposed Mylodon and some other ground sloths must have been at least sporadically omnivorous.

-Many species of ground sloth are considered armored mammals, because of the bone fragments embedded in their skin.